 Reports from the Centers for Disease Control and Prevention (CDC) highlight many of the safety measures and protocols Perdue Farms has implemented to protect their workers from the coronavirus after giving the agency tours of its poultry processing facilities in Virginia and Maryland.
 They include temperature checking as a requirement before entering the facility; installation of easily cleaned partitions between workers on the production line when social distancing is not possible; knee-pedal handwashing stations workers are required to use each time they enter the processing floor; and hosting virtual town-hall-style webinars with community leaders to stay updated about the symptoms and transmission of the virus.

-See it Live at PACK EXPO Connects Nov.
-9-13: Designing and Building in Uncertain Times, by ESI Group USA.
+If you missed it before, see it at PACK EXPO Connects' website, available through March: Designing and Building in Uncertain Times, by ESI Group USA.
 Preview the Showroom Here.

 Tyson Foods has also sought to improve the safety of its plants after the company experienced outbreaks at several of its facilities.
 The processor installed more than 150 infrared walk-through temperature scanners in four facilities: pork plants in Iowa and Indiana and poultry plants in Arkansas and Georgia.
 Every person is required to have their temperatures taken before entering the plant.
 It eventually plans to install these scanners at all of its facilities.
 In addition, Tyson intends to open health centers at several of its plants next year to provide on-site health services for employees.
 It recently created the position of chief medical officer and plans to hire almost 200 nurses and administrative support personnel for its health services team.